Spy Story (film)

-Spy Story is a 1976 British espionage film directed by Lindsay Shonteff and starring Michael Petrovitch, Philip Latham and Don Fellows.
-It is based on the 1974 novel of the same name by Len Deighton.
+Spy Story is a 1976 British espionage film directed and produced by Lindsay Shonteff and starring Michael Petrovitch, Philip Latham and Don Fellows.
+It is based on the 1974 novel of the same title by Len Deighton.

+Plot

+Agent Patrick Armstrong is pressured into taking part in an undercover operation to enable a Russian Admiral to defect to the West, but refuses.
+Armstrong is subsequently kidnapped, but escapes and travels by submarine to the Arctic, to assist in the defection.
+The plan fails, but in a second plan involving a substitute corpse, he is shot and later discovers that the defection plot was a dummy operation.